Posted on August 30, 2018

 According to KSL, industrial leasing in Salt Lake County topped 1 million square feet for six consecutive quarters as of the beginning of 2018.
-While a down payment may deter you from owning, it’s important to remember that a security deposit is typically required on a lease and, depending on the terms of the lease, it could be sizeable.
+While a down payment may deter you from buying, it’s important to remember that a security deposit is typically required on a lease and, depending on the terms of the lease, it could be sizeable.
 If you’re on the fence about buying versus leasing, consider looking for properties with a purchase option.
 Pros to leasing business property include:

 • Writing off rental costs on annual tax returns